NjeriMacharia98/Tazama-movies/README.md

 # Tazama-movies
 ## Description
-I used the TMDB API for all of the data and Firebase Authentication to give login functionality.Stored user specific data with a React front-end and a Firebase back-end.
+I used the movie database API for all of the data and Firebase Authentication to give login functionality.Stored user specific data with a React front-end and a Firebase back-end.
 I used Firestore which is cloud storage with Firebase to save data.
 The front-end is styled with Tailwind CSS - an incredible CSS framework to save time styling .

 ## Project-Setup-Instructions
 1)Installation of the Visual studio code .

 2)Git cloning the repository .

-3)install the app dependancies by running npm install

-4)After the node-modules packages and other dependancies have been installed run npm start or npm run start to run the app/ yarn start

 ## Technology-Used
-HTML - Was used as a template to hold the React components of the app via the root div.
-CSS styling-which was used to style the User Interface.
-JS - JavaScript is used to make the website interactive.
-JSX- JavaScript XML allows us to write HTML elements in JavaScript and place them in the DOM .JSX converts HTML tags into react elements.
-JSON-Was used to create a public API server which was hosted on Heroku.
-Netlify- Netlify was used to deploy the project's live link.
-Heroku - Heroku used to create a Json-server API that's hosted online .
+HTML Was used as a primary language for the front-end.
+CSS styling was used to style the User Interface.
+JS - JavaScript is used to make the website interactive. vercel was used to host the content.

 ## Known-Bugs
 The front-end is working properly.
 Yet to implement the backend.